Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

-The effect of spatial filtering is further evidenced by the premultiplied $f$--$k_x$ wall-pressure spectrum, plotted in Fig.~\ref{fig4}(b), alongside trend lines of inner- ($U^+_{c,i}$ $=$ 10) and outer-scaled ($U_{c,o}$ $=$ 0.75$U_{\infty}$) convection velocities.
+The effect of spatial filtering is further evidenced by the premultiplied $f$--$k_x$ wall-pressure spectrum, plotted in Fig.~\ref{fig6}(b), alongside trend lines of inner- ($U^+_{c,i}$ $=$ 10) and outer-scaled ($U_{c,o}$ $=$ 0.75$U_{\infty}$) convection velocities.
 The $f$--$k_x$ wall-pressure spectrum reveals an energetic convective ridge that more closely aligns with the outer than the inner convection velocity scaling.
 This behavior is in stark contrast to the convective ridge of a fully-resolved $f$--$k_x$ wall-pressure spectrum at nominally similar $Re_{\tau}$, which typically aligns with the inner convection velocity scaling (see Fig.~3 of \citet{yang2022}).
-Integration of the $f$-$k_x$ spectrum along the entire $k_x$ or $f$ domain respectively yields the premultiplied frequency [Fig.~\ref{fig4}(d)] and streamwise wavenumber spectrum [Fig.~\ref{fig4}(f)].
+Integration of the $f$-$k_x$ spectrum along the entire $k_x$ or $f$ domain respectively yields the premultiplied frequency [Fig.~\ref{fig6}(d)] and streamwise wavenumber spectrum [Fig.~\ref{fig6}(f)].
 Both of them are compared in outer-scaling \citep{farabee1991,tsuji2007} against their well-resolved counterparts obtained from LES, DNS, as well as from the resolved wall-pressure point measurement conducted at comparable $Re_{\tau}$.
-An attenuation of energy appears at high frequencies and streamwise wavenumbers for the $p_w$-spectrum measured with the streamwise microphone array (relative to the other well-resolved estimates), while all the spectra collapse reasonably well at small frequencies and wavenumbers.
-The comparisons in Figs.~\ref{fig4}(d,f) thus support our claim that the present microphone array appropriately resolves the large($\delta$)-scale contributions to $p_w$, conforming to $f{\delta}/{U_{\infty}}$ $\lesssim$ 1 and ${k_x}{\delta}$ $\lesssim$ 10 (indicated by background shading).
-This, however, should not be interpreted as a fixed $\delta$-scaled cut-off imposed by the setup, but rather as scale range for which the data are well-resolved (as discussed later).
+An attenuation of energy appears at high frequencies and streamwise wavenumbers for the $p_w$-spectra measured with the streamwise microphone array (relative to the other well-resolved estimates), while all the spectra collapse reasonably well at low frequencies and wavenumbers.
+The fact that the former is an artifact of spatial filtering is reaffirmed by comparing with the 1D frequency (Fig.~\ref{fig6}d) and wavenumber (Fig.~\ref{fig6}f) spectra of the Gaussian-filtered $p_w$.
+The comparisons in Figs.~\ref{fig6}(d,f) suggest that the microphone array fully resolves the outer-scaled contributions to $p_w$ (based on $\delta$ and $U_{\infty}$), conforming to $f{\delta}/{U_{\infty}}$ $\lesssim$ 1 and 1.2 $\lesssim$ ${k_x}{\delta}$ $\lesssim$ 10 (indicated by yellow background shading), while partially resolving the intermediate scales: 1 $\lesssim$ ${f}{\delta}/{U_{\infty}}$ $\lesssim$ 4 and 10 $\lesssim$ ${k_x}{\delta}$ $\lesssim$ 38.
+Here, except the ${k_x}\delta$ $\gtrsim$ 1.2 and ${k_x}\delta$ $\lesssim$ 38 bounds, none of the other bounds should be interpreted as a fixed $\delta$-scaled cut-off imposed by the setup, but rather as the nominal scale range for which the data are resolved ($\S$\ref{results2}).